 Academic Resource Center (ARC)

-The ARC will offer workshops, one-on-one writing, speaking, reading, academic skills consultations, and course-specific individual and group tutoring sessions throughout the fall semester, both via virtual platforms and in-person.
-Learning Assistants and Writing and Speaking fellows will have appointment availability across time zones to accommodate students who are unable to return to Shanghai this semester.
+The ARC will offer workshops, one-on-one writing, speaking, reading, academic skills consultations, and course-specific individual and group tutoring sessions throughout the fall semester via virtual platforms and in-person.
+This semester, Learning Assistants and Writing and Speaking fellows will be available across time zones for students unable to return to Shanghai.

-The majority of instruction modes will be updated soon in Albert.
-Faculty will email the enrolled students in their class with details of their instruction mode.
-Students need to wait for the email from the instructor.
+Most instruction modes will be updated in Albert.
+Faculty will email students enrolled in their classes with details about instruction mode, so please be on the look-out for emails from your instructor.
 Students enrolled in synchronous courses should attend at the time listed in China standard time.

 Online class instruction will use NYU Zoom and NYU Classes.
 NYU Zoom will be integrated for a/synchronous course delivery, including recorded lectures, office hours, and small group work.
 NYU Classes will be used to:

 - Communicate course announcements

 - Post course materials including readings, lecture slides, and course notes